Panddha/uipf/README.md

     sudo apt-get install build-essential cmake pkg-config

+CGAL may also be installed:

+    sudo apt-get install libcgal-dev

 If you want to work on the GUI, you may also want to install Qt Creator:
 To install Qt5, you can download '.run' offline or online installer from qt open source community download (https://www.qt.io/download-open-source/#section-2)
 (where 'qt-opensource-linux-x64-5.4.2.run' is the downloaded file, use the below command via terminal)